Nisa-Invest/demo-repository/README.md

-# DEMO if Nisa Invest Platform
+# DEMO of Nisa Invest Platform

-you can view this project online by clicking the link here: [demo-repo](https://demo-repository-qjhich7uy-nisa-invest.vercel.app/)
+You can view the production version of project online by clicking the link here: [demo-repo](https://demo-repository-qjhich7uy-nisa-invest.vercel.app/)

-🚧 This web app project is still underconstruction 🚧.
+🚧 This web app project is still **under construction** 🚧.
 This is an MVP of what the potential tech product for Nisa-Invest could look like.

-Nisa-invest is a platform where you can:
+** please note this is currently only a front end project made with Vite + React + TypeScript.

+---
+## What is Nisa Invest?
+Nisa Invest is a financial planning designed with Muslim women in mind.
+Nisa Invest is here to help you work through life's big milestones and financial decisions such as managing expenses, investments, and charitable giving according to personal values and long-term goals.
+To learn more about us, follow us on LinkedIn : [LinkedIn](https://www.linkedin.com/company/nisainvest/posts/?feedView=all)

+## What can you do on the Nisa-invest platform?:
-- schedule 1:1 meetings with a quaified finacial advisor
+- schedule 1:1 meetings with a quaified finacial advisor.
-- upon signing up, you will complete a quiz, this quiz will then generate a set of goals for you to focus on .
-These goals can be monitored and tracked in your dashboard where you track the progress of each goal.
+- upon signing up, you will complete a quiz, this quiz will then generate a set of personalised goals for you to focus on.
+These goals can be monitored and tracked in your dashboard.
-- have access to Nisa-Invest learning material and resources
+- have access to Nisa-Invest learning material and resources.

-This is currently only a front end project made with Vite + React + TypeScript.
+- sign up to attend our in-person events.

 ---
 ## To run this repo locally